 It’s a big decision choosing a canine companion to bring home to share your family life.
 Dogs bring all kinds of benefits to children, from learning responsibility and care to getting them outside and being active.
 But not every dog is suitable to live with children, so how do you know which one to choose?
 We’ve compiled a list of some dog breeds most suited to life with a family.
 Don’t forget, though, the list isn’t exhaustive, and you should use your judgment too.

 What should you know before choosing a family dog?

 Dogs are individuals.
 While we often generalize about different dog breeds, not every dog of the same breed will have the same temperament and behavior.
 Although they may share some traits with other dogs of their breed, their life experiences will also affect their characteristics.
 When you choose a dog, you should spend plenty of time with them first before committing, preferably introducing them gradually to any children or other dogs in the household.
 You should also remember that no dog is guaranteed to be safe around children in every situation, so never leave a child or baby unsupervised with a dog.

 When you’ve found the dog or puppy that’s the perfect fit for your family, you should register them with your veterinarian.
-You can even book an appointment so that the vet can check them over and give you information about how to care for them.
+You can even book an appointment to a mobile vet near you so that the vet can check them over and give you information about how to care for them.
 Here are some questions that you might want to ask your veterinarian.
 If you’re considering fostering a dog rather than adopting, you probably have lots of questions.
 You can find some more information here.

 When you choose a dog, you should spend plenty of time with them first before committing, preferably introducing them gradually to any children or other dogs in the household.